MUSE® magazine for ages 9–14 (science, nonfiction)

-MUSE is a discovery magazine for children and teens.
+MUSE® is a discovery magazine for children and teens.
 It takes intellectual curiosity seriously, while never taking itself too seriously.
 The editors seek fresh and entertaining articles from the fields of science, technology, engineering, art, and math.
-Timeliness and trustworthiness is essential, but humor, irreverence, and atypical angles are also hallmarks of MUSE.
+Timeliness and trustworthiness are essential, but humor, irreverence, and atypical angles are also hallmarks of MUSE.

 Each edition of MUSE focuses on a central theme and open-ended organizing questions about the theme.
 Although articles will provide different angles and perspectives on a theme, we aim for every article in an issue to help a reader begin to form at least an initial answer to the organizing questions.